 Even with Disney’s recent acquisition of Star Wars, it will take some time for the movies to transfer to the streaming platform.
 In 2016, Variety reported that Disney signed the cable rights for 10 Star Wars movies to Turner.
 The deal extends until at least 2022, so until then, you’ll be able to watch these films on TBS and TNT—but not the Disney streaming service.

 Basically, if you’re a die-hard fan of Marvel movies or classic Disney, you probably can’t go wrong with Disney+.
-We’ll be keeping an eye out for more details.
+We’ll be keeping an eye out for even more details.